-It is essential that when hiring a new employee you conduct the correct right to work checks.
+It is essential that, when hiring a new employee, you conduct the correct Right to Work checks.
+It is the responsibility of the direct employer, which is often a subcontractor, to undertake these checks, but it is in the interests of the entire supply chain to ensure the legitimacy of the workforce.

-It is the responsibility of the direct employer - which is often a subcontractor - to undertake these checks, but it is in the interests of the entire supply chain to ensure the legitimacy of the workforce.
 This 'Spotlight on...' learning toolkit has already outlined the risks posed by illegal workers, the severe sanctions that can be brought against employers, as well as the consequences for site operations and the wider industry.
-The learning toolkit has also provided links to useful resources to help sites
+The toolkit has also provided links to useful resources to help registered activity end illegal working.
+Below is a summary of what you can do to tackle illegal working, drawing on advice provided to the Scheme by the Home Office.